ericleite/md-encyclopedia/3-border-right-color.md

 ## Example 1

-This will set the left border color to the CSS red color.
+This will set the right border color to the CSS red color.

 ```
-border-left-color: red;
+border-right-color: red;
 ```

 ## Example 2

-This will set the left border color to the CSS black color with 80% opacity.
+This will set the right border color to the CSS black color with 80% opacity.

 ```
-border-left-color: rgba(0,0,0,0.8);
+border-right-color: rgba(0,0,0,0.8);
 ```

 ## Browser Support